pat-coady/rnn/index.md

 ![Basic RNN Learning](assets/basic-rnn-learn.png)
 </div>

-Here is another view of the same phenomenom.
+Here is another view of the same phenomenon.
 Here we are looking at the distribution of RNN output activations vs. training step.
 The sequence lengths are 3, 5 and 10 from left to right:

 <div style="border: 1px solid black; display: inline-block; padding: 15px; margin: 15px; margin-left: 0px;" markdown="1">
 ![Basic RNN Output Activations](assets/basic-rnn-out.png)